How ASIC handles whistleblower reports

 ASIC has formed an Office of the Whistleblower to improve our ability to:

-As noted above, if you believe you are a whistleblower with information that relates to potential breaches of the laws ASIC administers, you should send it to ASIC through our online misconduct reporting form or by writing to ASIC.
+As noted above, if you believe you are a whistleblower with information that relates to potential breaches of the laws ASIC administers, you should send the details to ASIC through our online misconduct reporting form or by writing to ASIC.

 Where to find more information